Microsoft plans to incorporate ChatGPT-like AI in PowerPoint, Outlook, and Word: Report

-In a further push to compete with ChatGPT and Google in the AI race, Microsoft is getting ready to demo its new Prometheus model in its offerings like Word, PowerPoint, and Outlook in the coming weeks.
+In a further push to compete with Google in the AI race, Microsoft is getting ready to demo its new Prometheus model in its offerings like Word, PowerPoint, and Outlook in the coming weeks.

 According to a report by The Verge, Microsoft is preparing to detail its productivity plans for integrating OpenAI’s language AI technology and its AI Model in the coming weeks.
 The software giant is tentatively planning an announcement in March, highlighting how quickly Microsoft wants to reinvent search and its productivity apps through its OpenAI investments, the report said.